 Median filter is an example of a non-linear filtering technique.
-This technique is commonly used for minimizing noise in an image.
+This technique is commonly used for minimizing the noise in an image.
 It operates by inspecting the image pixel by pixel and taking the place of each pixel’s value with the value of the neighboring pixel median.

 Sample code for median filtering:

-In this implementation, we used the OpenCV built-in function cv2.medianBlur() and passed a 50% noise to the input image to clearly see the effects of applying this filter.
+In this implementation, we used the OpenCV built-in function cv2.medianBlur() and passed a 50% noise to the input image to see the effects of applying this filter.

 Output of the code: